thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 }
 ```

-Do not link to an external stylesheet for hack rules unless there are major layout overrides needed to support IE7
-or IE8.
-These older browser are already slow, and forcing the browser to download an additional will further
-impact page performance.
-If an additional style sheet is necessary, however, use conditional comments to load it
-only for the browsers that need it.
+Do not link to an external style sheet for hack rules unless there are major layout overrides needed to support IE7 or IE8.
+These older browser are already slow, and forcing the browser to download an additional style sheet will further impact page performance.
+If an additional style sheet is necessary, however, use conditional comments to load it only for the browsers that need it.

 ## Coding Practices

-This section represents general coding practices that should be considered when authoring and organizating stylesheets.
+This section represents general coding practices that should be considered when authoring and organizating style sheets.

 ### Be pragmatic